net-lisias-kspu/ContractConfigurator/5-Expressions/3-Contract Configurator Objects/SpawnKerbal-Behaviour-Type.md

-The SpawnKerbal behaviour can be accessed by referencing it by name in an expression:
+The [[SpawnKerbal behaviour|SpawnKerbal-Behaviour]] can be accessed by referencing it by name in an expression:
 ```
 CONTRACT_TYPE
 {